 How it Works

-When you buy CHOC CHICK you automatically save rainforest.
+When you buy from CHOC CHICK you automatically save rainforest.
 This helps fight the climate crisis by reducing Co2 in our atmosphere and instantly improving the carbon footprint of your purchase.

 One Tribe connects CHOC CHICK and their customers to rainforest protection projects and tracks the climate impact in real-time.